 Installation

-Retis can be installed from COPR for rpm-compatible distributions, from a container image or from sources.
+Retis can be installed from a container image, COPR for rpm-compatible distributions, or from sources.

 COPR